khoale88/Big-Data---Twitter-Sentiment-Analysis/README.md

 15. mapproj
 16. ggmap

+# Install following library to run Python (v2.7)
+1. Flask

+# Run application natively in local environment
+1. Install r-base and all packages mentioned above
+2. Install python:2.7 and all libraries mentioned above
+3. Open terminal in the folder where main.py is present
+4. Execute the command: python app.py

-# To run R script in python
+# Run application in docker environment
+1. Install docker
-execute following command inside the folder where app.py is present: python app.py
+2. Open terminal in the folder where Dockerfile is present
+3. Execute the command: docker build -t tsa .
+4. Execute the command: docker run -d -p 5000:5000 tsa
+5. Open webpage at Localhost:5000 for Ubuntu, or <VM_IPaddress>:5000 for Mac or Windows